devedse/DeveMultiCompressor/README.md

 --version
 > Display version information.

+See the sample #SampleCompressEnwik6.cmd in downloaded package for a sample command.

+The output (created archives) will be written to a folder named "Output".

 ## Download

 The latest version is automatically build from the sources and can be found on the releases page: